Ian's Number 96 episode guide: 1972

 199. (13/12) Jack is not pleased that Rod has moved into Flat 6 with him and Bev.
-However, returning home unexpectedly, Jack makes a shocking discovery and storms out!
+However, returning home unexpectedly, Jack makes a shocking discovery - Bev and Rod cuddling in bed together - and he storms out!

 200. (14/12) Anna Maria and Salvadore discuss their future over lunch, but they are disrupted by a most unwelcome visitor.
 A distraught Gary brings disaster to their happiness.